Desbeers/Chord-Provider/README.md

 ## A Cordpro file parser and editor in SwiftUI 2.0.

-There are many "chorpo" parsers in this world, however, none are nativwe to the Apple world.
+There are many "chorpo" parsers in this world, however, none are native to the Apple world.

 This is it.
 For Mac and iOS.
 Native.